giftyemefatechhub/sustainableproject/round/2023/weekly-log.md

 Weekly log
 =====================

-This is the teachers notes on what might be important to do to get a nice journey through these parts of the course.
+This is the teacher's notes on what might be important to do to get a nice journey through these parts of the course.

 [[_TOC_]]